 The city boasts many highly experienced and qualified oncologists.
 To name some are Dr. Randeep Wadhawan, Dr. K.K.
 Pandey, Dr. W V B S Ramalingam, Dr. Sabyasachi Bal, Dr. Sameer Kaul, Dr. Rajeev Agarwal, Dr. Ashok Vaid, Dr. RN Mittal, Dr. Rakesh Chopra, Dr. (Brig) A K Dhar, Dr. Indu Bansal Aggarwal, Dr. Anusheel Munshi, Dr. S.P.
 Bhanot, Dr. Anil Kumar Dhar, Dr. Pushpinder Gulia, Dr. Jawahar Ticku, Dr. Sudip Raina, Dr. Jyoti Wadhwa, Dr.Rajeev Sharan, Dr. Rakesh Durkhure, Dr. Subrat Kumar Raul, Dr. Rajnish Monga, Dr. Tejinder Kataria, Dr. Rama Joshi, Dr. Sudhir K Rawal, Dr. Harit Chaturvedi, Dr. Peush Bajpai, Dr. Dharma Choudhary, Dr. Rangaraju Ranga Rao, Dr. Amit Agarwal, Dr. Ankur Bahl, Dr. Jawahar Ticku, Dr. Shelly Hukku, Dr. Bhawana Awasthy, Dr. Charu Garg, Dr. Rajesh, Dr. Vaneet Gupta, and Dr. Jalaj Baxi etc.

-Pancreatic cancer hospitals of Mumbai
+Pancreatic cancer hospitals in Mumbai

 There are about 30 cancer hospitals in Mumbai offering pancreatic cancer treatment.
 S L Raheja Hospital, Global Hospital, Apollo Hospital, Kokilaben Hospital, Fortis Hiranandani Hospital, Wockhardt Hospital, Jaslok Hospital, PD Hinduja National Hospital, Dr. L H Hiranandani Hospital, Seven Hills Hospital, Nanavati Hospital, Lilavati Hospital, and Breach Candy Hospital Trust are some of the well-known reputed hospitals in the city.